sajari/sdk-react/README.md

 ### Page

-The Page components sets which page of the search results to use.
+The Page components sets which page of the search results to fetch.

 | Prop | Type | Required | Default | Description |
 | :-- | :-: | :-: | :-:  | :-- |